joeavanzato/LogBoost/README.md

 ### Example Usage
 ```
-log2geo.exe -logdir logs -api XXX
+LogBoost.exe -logdir logs -api XXX
-log2geo.exe -logdir input -jsoncol data -ipcol client -fullparse : Parse CSVs located in 'input' and look for JSON data within a column named data to expand - also look for a column named 'client' to use for detecting an IP address
+LogBoost.exe -logdir input -jsoncol data -ipcol client -fullparse : Parse CSVs located in 'input' and look for JSON data within a column named data to expand - also look for a column named 'client' to use for detecting an IP address
-log2geo.exe -logdir input -jsoncol data -fullparse -regex : Expand JSON column named 'data' and regex entire line of data for an IP address to enrich
+LogBoost.exe -logdir input -jsoncol data -fullparse -regex : Expand JSON column named 'data' and regex entire line of data for an IP address to enrich
-log2geo.exe -buildti : Initialize/build the indicator database - should only be required once to build threats.db
+LogBoost.exe -buildti : Initialize/build the indicator database - should only be required once to build threats.db
-log2geo.exe -updateti : Use to download and ingest indicator feed updates
+LogBoost.exe -updateti : Use to download and ingest indicator feed updates
-log2geo.exe -logdir C:\logs -dns -useti -ipcol ipaddress : Parse the logs present in C:\logs and, use DNS to lookup domains on detected IPs and also use the indicator database - look for IPs in column named 'ipaddress'
+LogBoost.exe -logdir C:\logs -dns -useti -ipcol ipaddress : Parse the logs present in C:\logs and, use DNS to lookup domains on detected IPs and also use the indicator database - look for IPs in column named 'ipaddress'
-log2geo.exe -logdir logs -dns -maxgoperfile 40 -batchsize 100 -writebuffer 2000 : Process each file with up to 40 goroutines handling 100 lines per routine and buffering 2000 records before writing to disk - also enrich detected IP addresses with DNS lookups
+LogBoost.exe -logdir logs -dns -maxgoperfile 40 -batchsize 100 -writebuffer 2000 : Process each file with up to 40 goroutines handling 100 lines per routine and buffering 2000 records before writing to disk - also enrich detected IP addresses with DNS lookups
-log2geo.exe -logdir C:\azureadlogs -outputdir enriched_logs : Look for all CSVs in directory 'C:\azureadlogs', output logs to 'enriched_logs' and use defaults for IP/JSON columns that may contain IP addresses (Azure Log Exports)
+LogBoost.exe -logdir C:\azureadlogs -outputdir enriched_logs : Look for all CSVs in directory 'C:\azureadlogs', output logs to 'enriched_logs' and use defaults for IP/JSON columns that may contain IP addresses (Azure Log Exports)
-log2geo.exe -logdir somelogs -ipcol "IPADDRESS" : Look for all CSVs in directory 'somelogs' and subsequently enrich based on column-named 'IPADDRESS'
+LogBoost.exe -logdir somelogs -ipcol "IPADDRESS" : Look for all CSVs in directory 'somelogs' and subsequently enrich based on column-named 'IPADDRESS'
-log2geo.exe -logdir logs -convert : log2geo will also hunt for .log/.txt files that can be converted to CSV (IIS, W3C)
+LogBoost.exe -logdir logs -convert : LogBoost will also hunt for .log/.txt files that can be converted to CSV (IIS, W3C)
-log2geo.exe -logdir C:\logging -maxgoperfile 30 -batchsize 1000 -convert -concurrentfiles 100 : Identify all .csv, .txt and .log files in C:\logging and process 100 files concurrently reading 1000 lines at a time split between 30 goroutines per file.
+LogBoost.exe -logdir C:\logging -maxgoperfile 30 -batchsize 1000 -convert -concurrentfiles 100 : Identify all .csv, .txt and .log files in C:\logging and process 100 files concurrently reading 1000 lines at a time split between 30 goroutines per file.
-log2geo.exe -logdir logs -updateti -useti -batchsize 1000 -maxgoperfile 40 -concurrentfiles 5000 -regex  -combine : Update and use threat intelligence to process CSVs from "logs" dir using the specified concurrency settings, combining final outputs and using regex to find the appropriate IP address to enrich on a line-by-line basis.
+LogBoost.exe -logdir logs -updateti -useti -batchsize 1000 -maxgoperfile 40 -concurrentfiles 5000 -regex  -combine : Update and use threat intelligence to process CSVs from "logs" dir using the specified concurrency settings, combining final outputs and using regex to find the appropriate IP address to enrich on a line-by-line basis.
-log2geo.exe  -convert -logdir iislogs -startdate 01/01/2023 -datecol date -dateformat 2006-01-02 -convert -enddate 01/04/2023 : Parse and Convert IIS logs with a date record between 1/1/23 and 1/4/23 (inclusive)
+LogBoost.exe  -convert -logdir iislogs -startdate 01/01/2023 -datecol date -dateformat 2006-01-02 -convert -enddate 01/04/2023 : Parse and Convert IIS logs with a date record between 1/1/23 and 1/4/23 (inclusive)
 ```

 ### Threat Intelligence Notes
-log2geo is capable of downloading and normalizing configurable text-based threat indicator feeds to a single SQLite DB and using this DB to enrich records during processing based on the 'type' of intelligence it was ingested as.
+LogBoost is capable of downloading and normalizing configurable text-based threat indicator feeds to a single SQLite DB and using this DB to enrich records during processing based on the 'type' of intelligence it was ingested as.

 Over 90 opensource feeds are included by default - when the 'buildti' flag is used, the database is initialized for the first time - this is only required once.
 Subsequently, the 'updateti' flag can be used to download fresh copies of intelligence and ingest it into the existing databnase - old data is **not** deleted and IPs are treated as a unique column.
 Therefore, an IP will only exist based on the first type/url that it is ingested as.
 This is not designed to be a TIP but rather a quick reference for hunting suspicious activity in logs.